 See how the underlined vowel doesn’t say one of its normal sounds?
 Instead, it says a muffled /uh/ sound.
 Also, notice how the schwa appears in an unaccented syllable?
 That schwa is what makes these words trickier to read and spell.

 In All About Reading and All About Spelling, we don’t use the term “schwa” with the student.
 Instead, we teach several strategies to help children deal with words that have muffled vowel sounds in the unaccented syllable.
 Here are some of my favorite strategies for teaching schwas.

-When learning words that contain schwas, it really helps to “pronounce for spelling.”
+When learning to spell words that contain schwas, it really helps to “pronounce for spelling.”
 This is a simple technique in which we “over-pronounce” all the syllables, allowing us to clearly hear the vowel sounds.
 Take the word cabin, for example.
-Since the second syllable is unstressed, the i takes on the schwa sound, making it unclear which vowel to use for spelling.
+Since the second syllable is unstressed, the letter I takes on the schwa sound, making it unclear which vowel to use for spelling.
 When we over-pronounce the word as “cab-IN,” it becomes clear that the letter I is used.